hashicorp/packer/website/source/docs/builders/googlecompute.html.md

     Not required if you run Packer on a GCE instance with a service account.
     Instructions for creating file or using service accounts are above.

--   `accelerator_count` (int) - Number of guest accelerator cards to add to the launched instance.
+-   `accelerator_count` (number) - Number of guest accelerator cards to add to the launched instance.

 -   `accelerator_type` (string) - Full or partial URL of the guest accelerator type.
 GPU accelerators can only be used with `"on_host_maintenance": "TERMINATE"` option set.